Emmotes/ic_spoilers/docs/patron_5.md

 ## Date

-Given that there are feats that list Patron 5 as their source and are dated 3 April 2024 - it can potentially be speculated that that is the release date of Patron 5.
+Given that there are feats that list Patron 5 as their source and are dated 3 April 2024 - and Gale who is releasing on 3 April 2024 has Elminster referenced in an ability - it can potentially be speculated that that is the release date of Patron 5.
 But we don't do speculation here.

 ## Restrictions